-Nas: Let's say part two is a lot more intense and a lot darker than the first one.
-The kids are grown up a little bit because their talent is pushing them out to the world and that world means Studio 54 era.
+Let's say part two is a lot more intense and a lot darker than the first one.
+The kids are grown up a little bit because their talents is pushing them out to the world and that world means Studio 54 era.
 This is the '70s.
 This is New York City, a much wilder place.
 The kids that are getting into the entertainment world are being exposed to things that they weren't ready for.
-The streets don't want to let them go, and it's just a whole bunch of shit - a lot crazier than the first season.
+The streets don't want to let them go and it's just a whole bunch of s--t.
+A lot crazier than the first season.

 Growing up in Queens, do you see yourself in any of the characters?

-Nas: Oh, yeah.
-There was a scene in the first season about the New York City blackout in '77.
-I was a little kid, but I remember the day.
-I remember what was happening and I remember people knocking on our doors to see if we were OK.
+Oh yeah.
+There was a scene in the first season about about the New York City blackout in '77.
+I was a little kid but I remember the day.
+I remember what was happening and I remember people knocking on our doors to see if we were okay.
 I remember candles.
 So watching that brought me back.
-Watching the characters in their lives going through New York City and the way the streets looked - all that takes me back.
+Watching the characters in their lives going through New York city and the way the streets looked -- all that takes me back.

-You're working on your Street Dreams biopic for BET as well.
+You're working on the Street Dreams biopic for BET as well.
 Are you going to be working on that in this space as well?

-Nas: Everything's here - all the TV projects, all the fun projects, music, albums, EPs, all artists on the label.
+Everything's here -- all the TV projects, all the fun projects, music, albums, EPs, all artists on the label.
 Everybody is going to be here.

 Any luck finding someone to play you yet?

-Your restaurant Sweet Chick is hosting the Tupac Shakur pop-up cafe.
+Your restaurant Sweet Chick is hosting the Tupac pop-up cafe.
 How did that come together?

-Nas: [Retailer] Bravado approached us with that project.
+[Retailer] Bravado approached us with that project.
 It's going to be crazy to come to life.
-He's going to be inducted in the Rock and Roll Hall of Fame - it's a pretty incredible weekend.
+He's going to be inducted in the Rock and Roll Hall of Fame -- it's a pretty incredible weekend.

 Is there anything else all three of you wanted to add about the vibes of the space?